Words of Institution: Early liturgies

-There is no consensus among scholars if the Words of Institution were used in the celebrations of the Eucharist during the first two or three centuries or if their use was only sporadic.
+There is no consensus among scholars whether the Words of Institution were used in the celebrations of the Eucharist during the first two or three centuries or if their use was only sporadic.
 In her study, The Function of the Words of Institution in the Celebration of the Lord's Supper, Ros Clarke refers to evidence that suggests that Words of Institution were not used in the celebration during the 2nd century.
 She says that the evidence from the early church suggests that the words of institution were not then used liturgically, but only catechetically, and so the narrative of the Last Supper was not used in celebrating the Eucharist.
 What was essential, she says, was the ritual, consisting of the four actions of taking bread, giving thanks, breaking it, and giving it to be eaten, accompanying the actions by saying some words identifying the bread with Jesus' body, and similarly with respect to the cup.
 Father Robert Taft concludes that, although there were not extant pre-Nicene (325 AD) Eucharistic prayers that contained the Words of Institution, "the eucharistic gifts were consecrated in the eucharistic prayer."
 Ludwig Ott points to the First Apology of Justin Martyr from c.
 155 AD which states "we have been taught, the food over which thanksgiving (Eucharist) has been made by the prayer of the Word which came from Him [Christ] is both flesh and blood of that same incarnate Jesus" and "by words stemming from Him [Christ]".
-From a Catholic dogmatic viewpoint, Ott's thesis is supported, while Taft's conclusion seemingly contradicts the Council of Trent, which declared the Words of Institution necessary for the confection of the Sacrament.
+From a Catholic dogmatic viewpoint, Ott's thesis is supported, while Taft's conclusion seemingly contradicts the mid-16th-century Council of Trent, which declared the Words of Institution necessary for the confection of the Sacrament.

 Uses in present Christianity

 Roman Rite of the Catholic Church

-The Words of Institution of the Roman Rite Mass are here presented in the official English translation of the Roman Missal in the form given in the following italicized text, firstly in the obsolete first and second editions of the Roman Missal, and secondly in as they are translated in the current third edition of the Roman Missal.
+The Words of Institution of the Roman Rite Mass are here presented in the official English translation of the Roman Missal, firstly in the obsolete first and second editions of the Roman Missal, and secondly in as they are translated in the current third edition of the Roman Missal.
 The distinction here made by bolding is not found in the Missals.